-6.9 Children Missing Education
+6.13 Children Missing Education

 Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and criminal exploitation including involvement in County Lines.
 The DSL will monitor absence and take appropriate action including notifying the local authority and following local procedures, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.

-6.9.1 EHE- Elective Home Education
+6.13.1 EHE- Elective Home Education

-We will always advise the Local Authority at the earliest opportunity when children are withdrawn from the school to be electively home educated, completing the required Elective Home Education Form (as in link below) and returning it with a copy of a letter from the parents/carers confirming that they are withdrawing the child from the school to home educate.
+We will always advise the Local Authority at the earliest opportunity when children are withdrawn from the school to be electively home educated, completing the required Elective Home Education Form [as in link below] and returning it with a copy of a letter from the parents/carers confirming that they are withdrawing the child from the school to home educate.
 Further guidance is available via:

-https://www.cornwall.gov.uk/education-and-learning/schools-and-colleges/education-welfare/elective-home-education/ https://www.cornwall.gov.uk/education-and-learning/schools-and-colleges/education-welfare/elective-home-education/
+www.cornwall.gov.uk/education-and-learning/schools-and-colleges/education-welfare/elective-home-education/

-The DSL / DDSL will always alert the Local Authority where there are concerns regarding the safety and welfare of the child in question.
+The DSL/DDSL will always alert the Local Authority where there are concerns regarding the safety and welfare of the child in question and/or there is an allocated social worker.